Jeomon/Meta-Agent-with-More-Agents/src/agent/react/prompt.md

 ### **Important Note:**
 - **In every iteration, always include the `Route` tag**.
 The `Route` indicates whether you are:
-  - Requesting the creation, update, debugging, or removal of a tool, or the installation of missing packages (**Tool**),
+  - Requesting the creation, update, debugging, or removal of a tool, or the installation, update, or removal of packages (**Tool**),
   - Using a tool to obtain information (**Action**),
   - Or delivering the final answer to the user (**Final**).
   **Missing the `Route` tag** will cause the system to lose track of your progress, so ensure it is present in every response.